 - Salt, Sugar, Fat by Michael Moss – When I read this I was dumbfounded by the research on how scientists have changed our food.
 It’s not exactly what Gramma used to make!
 This is a MUST-READ.
 My eldest teen boys have both read it and the next two are due to read it this year.
 (The kindle version is currently under TWO DOLLARS.
 You can’t afford to pass this up!)

 Plan how you will improve your family’s diet.

 Next, consider how you will implement your new changes.
 I highly recommend discussing this with your husband.
 If you’re both on the same page, the battle is more than half won.
 If he’s not on board with your suggested improvements, it won’t be good for your goal or your marriage.

-As long as the food is tasty and I’ll providing some healthier alternatives to the junk they think we want, I think we’ll be okay.
+As long as the food is tasty and I’ll providing some healthier alternatives to the junk they think they want, my family is generally okay with my efforts to improve our diet.
 That said….